Separations in Proof Complexity and TFNP: Two Further Separations

 For example, it is implicit in \cite[\S3.1]{Beame1998} that the $\PPA^{dt}$-complete problem $\lonely$ (given a matching of an odd number of nodes, find an isolated node) is $O(k)$-glueable.
+In the case of $\lonely$, if $x \in \T^n$ asserts that node $u$ points to node $v$, then $T_x$ queries the pointing node for $v$ so that a solution is immediately witnessed if $u$ is isolated.
 We will shortly prove that $\sod$ and $\eopl$ are glueable, too.
+In what follows, we slightly depart from the above notation and also consider pointer-like partial assignments (as opposed to assignments over $\T$ only).
+Those are treated naturally; for instance, we can assume that reductions are constrained to query either all or no bits corresponding to a pointer.

 We introduce for convenience the $\reversiblepigeonlong$ problem, which is a variant of $\pigeon$ where a reverse pointer is provided for each hole.

 \begin{description} \item[$\reversiblepigeonlong$ ($\reversiblepigeon_n$).]
 This problem is the same as $\pigeon$ except that we are also given \emph{reverse} pointers $p_u \in [n] \cup \{\nul\}$ for each hole $u \in [n-1]$.
 The goal is to output any solution of $\pigeon$ or \begin{enumerate} \item[$2.$] $u \in [n]$ such that $p_{s_u} \neq u$. \emph{(successor/predecessor mismatch)} \end{enumerate} \end{description} This problem is known to be $\PPADS^{dt}$-complete (see, e.g., \cite[Lemma~1]{GoosHJMPRT22-collapses}) so that $\reversiblepigeon^{dt} = \PPADS^{dt}$.
 The following key lemma is implicit in~\cite[\S3.1]{Beame1998}.